 We book our accommodations more than a year in advance to ensure availability although we need to let go of unused rooms a month before the tour departs town.
 For this reason last min bookings are getting more challenging every year.
-To avoid disappointment please book your your at least 6 weeks before the tour departs.
+To avoid disappointment please book your tour at least 6 weeks before the tour departs.

 What is the best time to join a tour?

 Summer is short but awesome in Canada.
 Our tours generally start at the beginning of June and go till the middle of September.

 July and August are our busiest months.
 Early season discounts may be available.
-Please check out our 2018 Tour Dates page of our website to go to our online booking area where you will see a list of available tours and dates.
+Please check out the Tour Dates page of our website to go to our online booking area where you will see a list of available tours and dates.